SoCXin/doc/docs/MCS51/WCH/index.rst

 is the practice, in software engineering, of merging all developer working copies with a shared mainline several times a day.

-:ref:`cmd_ci` command is intended to be used in combination with the build servers and the popular
+:ref:`stm32f103` command is intended to be used in combination with the build servers and the popular
 `Continuous Integration Software <http://en.wikipedia.org/wiki/Comparison_of_continuous_integration_software>`_.